-According to the “National Clearinghouse for Long-Term Care,” the average cost per month in an assisted living facility in Dallas is $3,352.00 (as of 2011).
-That’s $40,224 per year.
-A Genworth Financial study says the average cost nationally for assisted living per month is $3,628 ( as of May, 2016).
+According to a 2023 Forbes Article, the average cost per month in an assisted living facility in Dallas is $4,500 to $6,500 (as of 2023).
+A Genworth Financial study says the average cost in Texas for assisted living annually is $47,970.
 Even if those numbers are on the high side–that’s a lot of money for most of us.

 The good news is that a little long-term care planning can go a long way.
 One option to consider is long-term care insurance.
 Not as many insurance providers offer long-term care insurance as a while back (they lost a lot of money on these policies).
 However, some insurers still provide the insurance, and it’s definitely worth making some phone calls.